 Position: Programme Officer

-The responsibilities of the Programme Officer will cover all aspects of project management, including contracting, financial and logistical processes, as specific below, with responsibilities growing as his/her capacity develops:
+The responsibilities of the Programme Officer will cover all aspects of project management, including contracting, financial and logistical processes, documentation as specified below, with responsibilities growing as his/her capacity develops:

-- Ensure risk management of assigned projects, and escalating to management when appropriate;
+- Undertake risk management of assigned projects, escalating to senior management when appropriate;

-- Lead on project tracking regarding team and consultant input days, deliverable deadlines, invoicing schedules, etc.;
+- Lead on project tracking including on team input days, deliverable deadlines, invoicing schedules, finances, etc.;

-- Maintaining project folders, spread sheets and databases, ensuring that all relevant information is saved in a clear and accessible manner;
+- Maintaining and updating project folders and management documents, spreadsheets and databases, ensuring that all relevant information is saved in a clear and accessible manner;

 - Contributing to the establishment of new and improved project management processes, policies and procedures;